cb400f/opensuse-guide.org/command.md

 Then type your (root) password.
 Nothing will appear on screen as you type, this is intended.

-To stop working as root and return to working as your normal user, run <i>exit</i>.
+To stop working as root and return to working as your normal user, run _exit_.

 <div class="clroot">exit</div>